Low regularity ill-posedness and shock formation for 3D ideal compressible MHD

 Here, it is important to analyze the behaviours of the nonlinear terms on the right.
 The next step is to investigate $V_i$.
 Since a priori we do not have the estimates for the solution's life span $T$, we employ the bi-characteristic coordinates to control $V_i$.
 Note that to control $\rho_1$ in $\mathcal{R}_1$, we carefully estimate $J_1$ and all $V_i$ simultaneously.
 Compared with controlling $\rho_1$ in $\mathcal{R}_1$, the situation in the overlapped strips is more intricate.
 We refer the readers to Section \ref{apes} for more details.

 {\bf $\bullet$ Meaning of ill-posedness:} For ideal compressible MHD (\ref{MHD}), we further prove the $H^2$ ill-posedness in 3D and we also demonstrate that the ill-posedness is driven by shock formation.
-In particular, the $H^2$-norm of the solutions in 3D blows up at the shock formation time $T^*_{\eta}$ with $T^*_{\eta} \to 0$ as $\eta \to 0$.
+In particular, there exists a family of initial data $\Phi_0^{(\eta)}$ with their $H^2$ norm tends to $0$, and the $H^2$ norms of their corresponding solutions in 3D blow up at the shock formation time $T^*_{\eta}$.

 Based on our decomposition of waves, we trace the evolution of inverse densities $\rho_i$ ($i=1,\cdots,7$).
 In $\mathcal{R}_1$, we prove that $\rho_1(z_0,t)\to 0$ as $t\to T_\eta^*$ which renders $T_\eta^*$ to be the first shock formation time.
 And $\rho_1$ stays positive outside $\mathcal{R}_1$.
 Then, with a uniform bound of $\partial_{z_1}\rho_1$ obtained in Subsection \ref{supbound}, in a constructed spatial region $\Omega_{T^*_\eta}$, we prove that